See also: Family and Medical Leave Act

 Addendum No. II

-FMLA Record-Keeping Requirements
+FML Record-Keeping Requirements

 Each campus is required to keep records related to compliance with the Act and must comply with Section 11(c) of the Fair Labor Standards Act (FLSA).